MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 ##### Truncation

-The Debezium envelope does not support upstream [`truncate` events](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-truncate-events) {{% gh 6596 %}}.
+The Debezium envelope does not support upstream [`truncate` events](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-truncate-events).

 ##### Debezium metadata

 The envelope exposes the `before` and `after` value fields from change events.
-In the future, we expect to support additional metadata with information about the original context of the events, like `source.ts_ms`, `source.database` and `source.table` {{% gh 12077 %}}.
+In the future, we expect to support additional metadata with information about the original context of the events, like `source.ts_ms`, `source.database` and `source.table`.

 ##### Duplicate handling